EhsanEqlimi/EhsanEqlimi.github.io/content/posts/AlphaSpeech.md

 region.
 In theory, increased LRTC in occipital and temporal regions could facilitate suppression of task-irrelevant background audio and visual input.
 Conversely, decreased LRTC in frontal executive control areas could facilitate task-vigilance.
 Finally, when considering the average across channels, there was an overall increase in LRTC in the noisy condition.
-Analyzing the modulated alpha changes over time, measured by LRTC, inspired us to examine the evolving alpha power pattern between conditions.
-Although no significant difference was found in average alpha power, temporal progression analysis using GAMM uncovered a significant increase in noisy conditions in the second part of the trend (after the first minute).
+Analyzing the modulated alpha changes over time, measured by LRTC, inspired us to examine the evolving alpha power pattern between conditions [7].
+Although no significant difference was found in average alpha power, temporal progression analysis using GAMM uncovered a significant increase in noisy conditions in the second part of the trend (after the first minute) [6].

 **Conclusion and Discussion**